honetools/formats/Document.md

 A Sway document is a folder container with .sway extension.
 This is the package bundle document that the Sway tool works with.
 On the file system and version control level, though, it is just a folder with specified format and contents.

-A Sway container layout is as follows:
+A minimal Sway container layout is as follows:

     manifest.yaml
     default/
       values.yaml

-    lightTheme/
+A container with some themes looks like this:

+    manifest.yaml
+    default/
       values.yaml
+    otherTheme/
+      values.yaml
+    anotherTheme/
+      values.yaml

 The container consists of a manifest, and one or more theme folders.
 Each theme folder contains a values file, and in future versions of the format, resource files.

-The `default` theme must always be present.
-The document may also contain one or more additional themes.
+The `default` theme folder must always be present.
+In addition, the document may also contain one or more additional themes.

 YAML is used as the base format for the key/value stores (manifest and values).